artiebits/pdf-to-printer/README.md

 A utility to print PDF files from Node.js and Electron.

-- ✅ Works on Windows and Unix-like operating systems.
+- Works on Windows and Unix-like operating systems. **However, Pdf-to printer will stop supporting Unix-like operating systems somewhere in October 2021.
+Please migrate to [unix-print](https://github.com/artiebits/unix-print) if you need a solution for Unix-like OS**.
-- ✅ Supports label printers such as [Rollo](https://www.rolloprinter.com/) and [Zebra](https://www.zebra.com/us/en/products/printers.html).
+- Supports label printers such as [Rollo](https://www.rolloprinter.com/) and [Zebra](https://www.zebra.com/us/en/products/printers.html).

 ## Installation